LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Skeleton.rst

       SUNLinearSolver LS = SUNLinSol_*(...);

-   where ``*`` can be replaced with "Dense", "SPGMR", or other options, as discussed in section :numref:`SUNLinSol`.
+   where ``*`` can be replaced with "Dense", "SPGMR", or other options, as discussed in :numref:`SUNLinSol`.

 #.
 Set linear solver optional inputs

    Call ``*Set*`` functions from the selected linear solver module to change optional inputs specific to that linear solver.
-See the documentation for each SUNLINSOL module in section :numref:`SUNLinSol` for details.
+See the documentation for each SUNLINSOL module in :numref:`SUNLinSol` for details.

 #.
 Attach linear solver module